NHERI-SimCenter/EE-UQ/Examples/eeuq-0005/README.rst

 .. figure:: figures/model2.png
    :align: center
-   :alt: A simplified engineering diagram depicting a vertical stack of three rigid beams connected by equally spaced joints with a force 'w' at the center of each joint.
-The structure is symmetric with forces labeled 'w/2' at the topmost and bottommost connection points to the beams.
-The bottom of the structure appears fixed to the ground with diagonal hatching, indicating it is immovable or anchored.
+   :alt: A diagram depicting a three storyone bay  structure with three horizontally aligned rigid beams.
+The first and second floors have a mass labeled "w".
+At the top floor, the mass is labeled "w/2".
+The columns at the based end by a symbol indicating a fixed support.
    :width: 400
    :figclass: align-center